 If students indicate a desire for incompletes due to difficulty with finishing assignments and work by the end of the semester:

 As previously stated, faculty often have various departmental and course-specific procedures as they relate to student attendance and the provision of make-up exams.
 In addition, we lack the authority, as well as the expertise, in determining the best course of action as it relates to coursework incompletes.
 Therefore faculty members are the experts in their syllabi.
 Case Management would defer to faculty to handle the primarily academic issue of providing incompletes.

 As a faculty member, I support an incomplete but do not know how to enter it or what the rules are.

 It is up to the discretion of an individual instructor whether they will grant a student an Incomplete.
 When entered, the instructor needs to submit an I/_ letter grade (e.g., I/C).
 The letter grade should be the grade the student has earned at that point and if the student does nothing more to complete the course.
 The instructor should feel confident that the student deserves to earn no less than the letter grade submitted with the Incomplete.

-When an Incomplete is entered, the deadline to finish the work is third week into the next full-term; however, the instructor can make the deadline earlier if they so chooses.
+When an Incomplete is entered, the deadline to finish the work is the third week into the next full term; however, the instructor can make the deadline earlier if they so choose.
 The parameters of the Incomplete should be discussed so that the student is fully aware of the instructor’s expectations (i.e. work to complete, deadline, etc.).
 If the instructor does not submit a grade change to the Registrar, the Incomplete will convert to the letter grade originally entered with the Incomplete (e.g., I/C) after the end of the third week of the next full-term.